maltebp/tundra/readme.md

 # Tundra
-Tundra is the **runtime** part of a general-purpose 3D engine for the **original PlayStation** console (PlayStation 1 / PSX), along with a few CLI tools to ease development and use of the engine.
+Tundra is the **runtime** part of a general-purpose 3D engine for the **first generation of PlayStation consoles** (PlayStation 1 / PSX), along with a few CLI tools to ease development and use of the engine.
 It uses C++20 and [psn00bsdk](https://github.com/Lameguy64/PSn00bSDK) as its underlying SDK, but currently it only supports Windows.

-The engine was created as part of my Master's thesis, and has been used to create the game [Color Cannon Coop ](https://jesperpapiorgmailcom.itch.io/colorcannoncoop)at Nordic Game Jam 2024.
-As such, the engine is limited in features, has many things I would do differently and contains some hacky solutions.

-This repository is not under further development, as I'm planning on rebooting the project under a new one.
-This will be linked to here, once that is started.
+The engine was created as part of my Master's thesis, and as such, the engine is limited in features, has multiple hacky solutions and there are many things I would do differently.
+This repository is not under further development, as I'm planning on rebooting the project.
+The new repository will be linked to here.

+While it *was* and *can be* used for developing a game with, doing so you will likely run into unknown bugs, weird behavior or missing features that I cannot promise to fix or help out with.
+So use it at your own discretion.

+One small game made with the engine is [Color Cannon Coop](https://jesperpapiorgmailcom.itch.io/colorcannoncoop) made at *Nordic Game Jam 2024*.